DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-01-06-closing-an-application.md

 - Can users figure out how to close an application when their mental model is to withdraw an application?
 - Do some users go to close an application when they want to mark a condition as not met?
 - Do users need to distinguish between applications that were closed for different reasons on the application list?
+- Do users mistake ‘Close application’ for going back to the application list?

+## Other things to explore later

+- Maybe the reason about qualifications overlaps with why a condition was not met.
+For example, they could not provide evidence of a qualification
+- The ‘offered a place elsewhere’ reason could a dedicated flow once UCAS is gone because Manage knows that a place was offered elsewhere.
+Peraps it could even be automated.
+- We currently skip the ‘other advice’ question when safeguarding and honesty is given as a reason.
+Maybe this is wrong?
+- We currently skip the ‘Future applications’ question when safeguarding, honesty and other offer is given as a reason.
+Maybe this is wrong?

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({